FallingCeilingS/fallingceilings.github.io/source/_posts/Mobile-click-through-problem.md

 ### **The principle of `FastClick`**

 `document.body` binds `touchstart` and `touchend` events. `touchstart` is to record `targetElement`, that is, the element currently clicked.
 Then, `touchend` event blocks default event (the `click` events in elements behind).
 Afterwards, it composes a new `click` event and adds `tracedTouchEvent` property, which is able to be traced.
-Finally, the new `click` event on `targetElement` is triggerred.
+Finally, the new `click` event on `targetElement` is triggered.
 As a result, the binding function on `targetElement` is executed immediately and `FastClick` procedure is completed.